-Road in Delhi to be named after Bodofa Upendra Nath Brahma, says Amit Saha
+Assam: Road in Delhi to be named after Bodofa Upendra Nath Brahma, says Amit Saha

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-ABSU’s efforts have led the exams to be conducted in Bodo language up to Class XII and for which Bodo language is now in the schedule but will remain intact for ages, Amit Shah said.
+ABSU’s efforts have led the exams to be conducted in Bodo language up to Class XII and for which Bodo language is now in the schedule but will remain intact for ages, Shah said.

-Shah further said that, “Congress party mocked me, saying no peace will come in Bodoland and the peace accord will go in vain.
-In contrast, the BJP led centre and government have fulfilled 82 percent of the accord’s clauses.
-Government will covered the remaining clause of the accord within 2 years under the guidance of Prime Minister Narendra Modi, Shah added
+Shah further said, “Congress party mocked me, saying no peace will come in Bodoland and the peace accord will go in vain.
+In contrast, the BJP-led centre and government have fulfilled 82 percent of the accord’s clauses.
+Government will cover the remaining clause of the accord within 2 years under the guidance of Prime Minister Narendra Modi.”

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Amit Shah also highlighted Assam’s Chief Minister Himanta Biswa Sarma’s initiatives in security and employment.
+He also highlighted Assam’s Chief Minister Himanta Biswa Sarma’s initiatives in security and employment.

 He said that the Assam government has placed 400 youths from Bodoland in the Assam Commando Battalion.
 Government initiative for peace accord the militants led more than 10,000 youths to return to mainstream in the state, he added.

-Amit Shah paid tribute to Bodofa Upendra Nath Brahma and highlighted the significance of Dotma, Kokrajhar, where Brahma was born
+Home Minister Shah paid tribute to Bodofa Upendra Nath Brahma and highlighted the significance of Dotma, Kokrajhar, where Brahma was born.

 Moreover, Amit Shah also paid tribute to the 5,000 martyrs who played a major role in bringing peace in the region of Bodoland during the event.